 Look for lower-cost housing

-If mom and dad are up for it, you might consider moving in with your parents for a while — at least until the pandemic eases.
+If mom and dad are up for it, you might consider moving in with your parents for a while — at least until you find a stable and reliable job.
 You’ll save big on housing costs, and you can also take advantage of the rent-free time to save aggressively.
 This will ensure that you’re ready to put down that security deposit (or down payment) as soon as you’ve locked in a job.

 If moving home isn’t an option or your family needs financial help, too, you can: